 The ʻĀina Explorers Summer Camp is a FREE 5-day program that runs from 8:00am to 3:00pm Monday through Friday.
 The camps are based in the Waikōloa Dry Forest Preserve and pick up/drop off will be at Quarry Road.

-• Geology Rocks (June 10-14): Explore the explosive world of rocks and volcanoes!
+- Geology Rocks (Monday, June 9 – Friday, June 13): Explore the explosive world of rocks and volcanoes!
 How was Hawaiʻi formed?
-Who is Tūtū Pele?
-Through hiking and exploration learn the truth behind the rocks beneath our feet.
-End the week with an overnight trip to Hawaiʻi Volcanoes National Park!
+Who is Pele?
+Through hiking and exploration, learn about the earth beneath our feet.
+End the week with a trip to visit Pele at Kīlauea!

 All camps will include off-site field trips to other places throughout our community in our 14-passenger van.
 Parent/Guardian drop-off and pick-up will be on Quarry Road.